 This course deals with the morphology, genetics, physiology, and ecology of bacteria and other microbes.
 In the laboratory microbiological techniques and applications are stressed.
 This course meets for three hours of lecture each week and two two-hour laboratory periods per week.
-This course satisfies either the cell/molecular or organismal elective area.
+This course satisfies either the organismal or cell/molecular elective area.
 Prerequisites: BIO 110, 111, CHE 105, and 106, or instructor consent.
 A student must pass the laboratory portion of any science course to pass the entire course.
-Fall, even years.
+Fall, odd years.